 - Age.
 AMH naturally decreases as you get older.
 There might be a link between your fertility and age, as AMH starts decreasing after the age of 35.

 - History of hormonal disorders and medical conditions related to reproductive system also might affect your AMH levels.
+For example, women with PCOS usually have higher levels of AMH.

 - Stress is one of the biggest negative influences on AMH.
 Women who are living under constant stress and mental pressure often find it hard to conceive until their stress levels reduce.